erinefos/erinefosfinal/README.md

 I chose to ommit the variables 'breast_cancer_diagnosis_code', 'breast_cancer_diagnosis_desc', 'metastatic_cancer_diagnosis_code', 'metastatic_first_novel_treatment', and 'metastatic_first_novel_treatment_type'

 ### Data Visualization
-The issue with this specific dataset is that there is very little correalation between our target variable and the other features.

 <img width="896" alt="Screenshot 2024-12-13 at 3 30 39 PM" src="https://github.com/user-attachments/assets/fdb75f93-fbb4-4ece-b074-ebdc7398225e" />